Lynyrd Skynyrd: Peak (1973–1977)

 By 1975, personal issues began to take their toll on the band.
-In January, drummer Burns left the band after suffering a mental breakdown during a European tour and was replaced by Kentucky native and former US Marine Artimus Pyle.
+In January, drummer Burns left the band after suffering a mental breakdown during a European tour, and was replaced by Kentucky native and former US Marine Artimus Pyle.
 The band's third album, Nuthin' Fancy, was recorded in 17 days.
 Unhappy with the band's lack of preparation for the album's recording, Kooper and the band parted ways by mutual agreement after the tracking was completed, with Kooper mixing the album while the band left for the tour that had precipitated the constricted recording schedule.
 Though the album fared well, it ultimately had lower sales than its predecessors.
 Midway through the Nuthin' Fancy tour, guitarist Ed King abruptly left the band after a falling out with Van Zant.
 King's guitar roadie and Van Zant were arrested together and spent the night in jail.
-With his guitar roadie unavailable, King played that night's show with old strings that broke and caused his performance to be substandard, and Van Zant subsequently belittled him in front of his bandmates.
+With his guitar roadie unavailable, King played that night's show with old strings that broke, causing his performance to be substandard.
+Van Zant subsequently belittled him in front of his bandmates.
 King quit and returned home to Los Angeles, believing Van Zant had been responsible for his guitar roadie being in jail in the first place.

 Collins and Rossington both had serious car accidents over Labor Day weekend in 1976, which slowed the recording of the follow-up album and forced the band to cancel some concert dates.
-Rossington's accident inspired the ominous Van Zant/Collins composition "That Smell" – a cautionary tale about drug abuse that was clearly aimed towards him and at least one other band member.
+Rossington's accident inspired the ominous Van Zant/Collins composition "That Smell" – a cautionary tale about drug abuse that was aimed towards him and at least one other band member.
 Rossington has admitted repeatedly that he was the "Prince Charming" of the song who crashed his car into an oak tree while drunk and stoned on Quaaludes.
 With the birth of his daughter Melody in 1976, Van Zant was making a serious attempt to clean up his act and curtail the cycle of boozed-up brawling that was part of Skynyrd's reputation.